-Admixture is a material other than cement, water and concrete, added to batches before mixing or during mixing, to modifying the properties of ordinary concrete & to make it more suitable for the essential condition.
+Admixture is a material other than cement, water and concrete added to batches before mixing or during mixing to modify the properties of ordinary concrete & to make it more suitable for the essential condition.

 Organic or inorganic materials are added in small quantifies to modify the properties of the concrete which is fresh/hardened state.

 Here we will learn about admixture, types of admixture, merits & demerits of admixtures used in concrete.